The following definitions and abbreviations, those found in WAC 388-500-0005

 "Newborn" or "neonate" or "neonatal" means a person younger than twenty-nine days old.
 However, a person who has been admitted to an acute care hospital setting as a newborn and is transferred to another acute care hospital setting is still considered a newborn for payment purposes.

 means a service or charge that is not recognized for payment by the department, and cannot be billed to the client except under the conditions identified in WAC 388-502-0160

 "Noncovered charges" means billed charges submitted to the department by a provider on a claim that are indicated by the provider on the claim as noncovered.

 means a service or charge that is not considered or paid by the department as a "hospital covered service," and cannot be billed to the client except under the conditions identified in WAC 388-502-0160

-.
 "Nonemergency hospital admission"

 means any inpatient hospitalization of a patient who does not have an emergent medical condition, as defined in WAC 388-500-0005

 "OPPS" - See "outpatient prospective payment system."
-"OPPS adjustment"

 "OPPS adjustment" means the legislative mandated reduction in the outpatient adjustment factor made to account for the delay of OPPS implementation.

 "OPPS outpatient adjustment factor" means the outpatient adjustment factor reduced by the OPPS and adjustment factor as a result of legislative mandate.

-"Orthotic device" means a corrective or supportive device that:
+"Orthotic device" or "orthotic" means a corrective or supportive device that: